The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 In order that this guide mostly includes hot brushes that are all-in-one tools, the Dyson Airwrap is the only multi-styler we've featured here – but if you want something similar with a smaller price tag, we've reviewed other multi-stylers in our guide to the top Dyson Airwrap alternatives on the market.

-Check out our full Dyson Airwrap review to read more about this advanced tool
+Read Lucy's full Dyson Airwrap review to find out more about this advanced tool.

 3. DryBar The Double Shot Blow-Dryer Brush